 Ring in 2015 with your kids, and the rest of the planet, at this daytime Balloon Drop Celebration happening at 11am, 1pm, and 4pm.
 Children 5 and under are separated from the bigger kids.
 Some times/ages still available.
 Space is limited and registration is required.
 Purchase tickets online >

 Celebrate Noon Year’s Eve in Albany – perfect for kids (and parents) who can’t stay awake past 9pm.
 FREE party kits, craft stations and music from 11:00-2:00pm.
 The ball drops at noon (Time-Square style) – don’t miss it.

 Count down to New Years in countries all around the globe, with noisemakers, sparkling cider toasts, and a special balloon drop.
 12:00–2:00 p.m., Balloon drop at 2pm is included free with Admission.

 Super Franks in Pleasanton

-At home at your house.
+At home in your house.
 Sparkling juice, videos, twinkly lights, or however you choose.
 Kids go to bed when you say!

 Willing to drive to Marin?
 Consider the Bay Area Discovery Museum’s Noon Year’s Eve party beginning at 9am.
 Count down to noon and watch the ball drop in Festival Plaza.
 Create your own party hat and noise maker to celebrate the Noon Year.
 A fun tradition for New Year’s Eve for kids.
 Purchasing tickets in advance is recommended.